scalyr/samples/code/soar-uam-pq-alerts/readme.md

 ## **Overview**

 This script is designed to facilitate the ingestion and processing of alerts from SentinelOne's Power Query API.
-It loads alert data, updates it with additional information retrieved from SentinelOne, and then sends the alert to a specified URL for further handling.
+It loads alert data, updates it with additional information retrieved from SentinelOne, and then sends the alert to S1 Unified Alerts Management console.

 ## **Features**